SystemsApproach/sdn/onos.rst

 6.5 Scalable Performance
 ------------------------

-ONOS is a logically centralized SDN controller, and as such, must ensure that it is able to respond to a scalable number of control events in a timely way.
+ONOS is a logically centralized SDN controller and as such, must ensure that it is able to respond to a scalable number of control events in a timely way.
 It must also remain available in the face of failures.
 This section describes how ONOS scales to meet these performance and availability requirements.
-We start with some scale and performance numbers, to provide a sense of the state-of-the-art in centralized network control (at the time of writing):
+We start with some scale and performance numbers to provide a sense of the state-of-the-art in centralized network control (at the time of writing):

 * **Scale:** ONOS supports up to 50 network devices; 5000 network ports; 50k subscribers, 1M routes; and 5M flow rules/groups/meters.